 The Teradata Node

-Parsing engines and AMPs are processed and run on a node.
-A node is usually a Linux machine equipped with multiple physical CPUs.
+Parsing engines and AMPs run on a node, typically a Linux machine with multiple physical CPUs.

 Massive Parallel Processing

 A Teradata system comprises numerous nodes interconnected by BYNET.